FossMec/Awesome-GSoC-List/README.md

 And Yea if you really want to crack the GSoC coding entrance [follow the advice](https://www.hellozee.dev/cracking_gsoc/) of my good friend @hellozee

 Before winding up.
 It's always good to note that GSoC is just an opportunity to prove your Software development skill.
 There are other opportunities as well in Open source world.
-Check out Tapasweni Pathak list of [Open source internships](https://github.com/tapaswenipathak/Open-Source-Internships)
+Check out Tapasweni Pathak list of [Open source internships](https://github.com/tapaswenipathak/Open-Source-Internships) and there are other opportunities like [Google season of Docs](https://developers.google.com/season-of-docs) which you can apply.

 ### Contributing
 If you want to contribute.Please contact page maintainer: Kurian Benoy [email](kurian.bkk@gmail.com) or open an issue